Laravel-Backpack/docs/7.x/crud-operation-ajax-upload.md

 This enpoint comes with a default security configuration, only allow the upload of `jpg/jpeg/png/gif` images with a maximum size of 1MB.
 To overwrite this configuration, you need to validate your field using the previously mentioned rules that apply for your field, for example `ValidDropzone` or `ValidEasyMDE`.

+After validation, the endpoint also checks the uploaded files against the [allowed file types](https://backpackforlaravel.com/docs/{{version}}/crud-uploaders#allowed-file-types) of the field.
+If any file is not allowed, none of the files in the request are stored, and a `422` response is returned with the error for the field.

 <a name="how-to-use"></a>
 ## How to Use